TylerB2000/Rat-Game/README.md

 # Rat-Game

-Rat Game is a text based, dungeon crawler terminal game.
+Rat Game is a text-based, terminal-based, RPG.
 Rat Game was completely coded in Python3

 In Rat Game you play as a hero tasked with making their way through a dungeon full of various creatures.
 Once you start the game you will be asked for a name for your hero and what weapon to equip them with.